pNLP-Mixer: an Efficient all-MLP Architecture for Language: Abstract

 \section{Abstract}

-Large pre-trained language models drastically changed the natural language processing~(NLP) landscape.
-Nowadays, they represent the go-to framework to tackle diverse NLP tasks, even with a limited number of annotations.
-However, using those models in production, either in the cloud or at the edge, remains a challenge due to the memory footprint and/or inference costs.
-As an alternative, recent work on efficient NLP has shown that small weight-efficient models can reach competitive performance at a fraction of the costs.
-Here, we introduce pNLP-Mixer, a projection-based MLP-Mixer model for NLP that achieves high weight-efficiency thanks to a novel projection layer.
-We evaluate our model on two multi-lingual semantic parsing datasets, MTOP and multiATIS.
-On MTOP our pNLP-Mixer almost matches the performance of mBERT, which has \textit{38 times} more parameters, and outperforms the state-of-the-art of tiny models~(pQRNN) with \textit{3 times} fewer parameters.
-Additionally, on the Hyperpartisan long-sequence classification task our pNLP-Mixer without pretraining outperforms RoBERTa, which has \textit{100 times} more parameters, demonstrating the potential of this architecture.
+Large pre-trained language models based on transformer architecture have drastically changed the natural language processing~(NLP) landscape.~However, deploying those models for~on-device applications in constrained devices such as smart watches is completely impractical due to their size and inference cost.
+As~an~alternative to transformer-based architectures, recent work on efficient NLP has shown that weight-efficient models can attain competitive performance for simple tasks, such as slot filling and intent classification, with model sizes in the order of the \textit{megabyte}.~This work introduces the pNLP-Mixer architecture, an embedding-free MLP-Mixer model for on-device NLP that achieves high weight-efficiency thanks to a \textit{novel projection layer}.
+We evaluate a pNLP-Mixer model of only \textit{one megabyte} in size on two multi-lingual semantic parsing datasets, MTOP and multiATIS.
+Our quantized model achieves 99.4\% and 97.8\% the performance of mBERT on MTOP and multiATIS, while using \textit{170x fewer parameters}.
+Our model consistently beats the~state-of-the-art of~tiny models~(pQRNN), which is twice as large, by a margin up to 7.8\% on MTOP.